-To understand how the process of life rolls, we must first explain the myth about the Fates that spins the tangle of our lives.
-And to be more accurate, the thread of the skein of life differs from life.
+To understand how the process of life rolls, we must first explain the myth about the Fates that spin the tangle of our lives.
+And to be more accurate, the thread of the skein of life is different from life.
 The Fates (or Moirai) do not spin the events of our lives when we are born, they only prepare the thread of our lives.
 The word “spin” includes the preparation process of the thread that is put in the loom.

 To understand it better, let’s see who the three Fates were.

-Now, according to some weird ones that use the Ancient Greek language, if we follow the interpretation of the letters, we have: for the word ΓΝΕΘΩ (=spin): Genesis (= Γ) of a new man (= N) expressing the advent (=Ε) of the divinity (= Θ) coming from the universal space (=Ω).
+Now, according to some weird ones that use the Ancient Greek language, if we follow the interpretation of the letters, we have the following: for the word ΓΝΕΘΩ (=spin): Genesis (= Γ) of a new man (= N) expressing the advent (=Ε) of the divinity (= Θ) coming from the universal space (=Ω).
 Altogether, ΓΝΕΘΩ (=I spin).
 It’s a risky interpretation, but I like it!

 So the only thing Fates do is choosing the colors and decide the knitting.
 They do NOT sit on the loom to weave our lives.
 They prepare the thread, and right after that, they teach us to knit (cross stitch or loom, it does not matter).
 During the lessons, they let us get stabbed from the spindle.
 Of course, they are not only present at our birth but throughout our lives, since they can cut the thread whenever they wish.

 Is it clear?
-It is us who are knitting our lives from the skein that the fates have chosen and prepared for us.
-Now if we make a very tight waistcoat, it’s our own fault, and we are the only ones to blame.
+We are the ones who are knitting our lives from the skein that the fates have chosen and prepared for us.
+Now, if we make a very tight waistcoat, it’s our own fault, and we are the only ones to blame.

 Jokes aside, life is not about knitting, it’s much harder.
 It has to do not with a spur but with an anvil.
 In the fire of life’s every day, we forge rings that match and complete the chain that characterizes us.
 The only strange thing is that these rings are stuck together, and that adds to the chain of our lives a continuity and a direction.
 We always look to where the chain that we are forging turns.
-It is not possible for the chain to point to one direction and then suddenly change and point towards another.
+The chain can’t point to one direction and then suddenly change and point towards another.
 We need to make many intermediate links that will gradually correct the course concerning where we want to go.

 What karma and which destiny are we, therefore, talking about?
 Karma means we are not in a position to change the continuity and not our immediate future.
 If you sleep in Athens in the evening, you can’t wake up in London, if you get into your car and drive to Thessaloniki, you can not get to Patra unless you change your course.